zilliztech/zdoc/docs/tutorials/data-import-export/data-import/prepare-data-import/use-bulkwriter.md

 Decide on the schema for the collection you wish to import your dataset into.
 This involves selecting which fields to include from the dataset.

-The following code creates a collection schema with four fields: **id**, **vector**, **scalar_1**, **and scalar_2**.
-The first one is the primary field, the second one is the vector field to store 768-dimensional vector embeddings, and the rest two are scalar fields.
+The following code creates a collection schema with all possible data types.
 In addition, the schema disables the primary field from automatically incrementing and enables dynamic fields.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"Java","value":"java"}]}>
 <TabItem value='python'>